European, Asian shares sit at record highs, metals surge keeps going

 JAPAN IN FOCUS

-Earlier in the day, Japan was the main focus as local media reported that Prime Minister Sanae Takaichi was considering calling a snap lower house election on February 8.
+Earlier in the day, Japan was the main focus as Prime Minister Sanae Takaichi moves towards holding a snap lower house election on February 8.

-That sent the Nikkei up over 1% to a record and pushed Japanese government bonds lower, a so-called " Takaichi trade

-That is bad news for the Japanese yen, which fell to its weakest level since July 2024 and was last at 159.29 per dollar with Japanese authorities warning they may intervene directly in markets to stop its slide.
+That is bad news for the Japanese yen, which fell to its weakest level since July 2024 but was last stronger at 158.63 per dollar after Japanese authorities reiterated warnings they may intervene directly in markets to stop its slide.

 Other currencies were broadly steady, with the euro flat at $1.1648.